jinghuazhao/INF/SCALLOP_INF_I_analysis_plan.md

 ### Notes on PLINK

-Due possibly to the large number of proteins for GWAS, some cohorts employed PLINK to expedite analysis in which case one may see the following information:
+Due possibly to the large number of proteins for GWAS, some cohorts employed PLINK to expedite analysis with which one may see the following information:

 No | Name | Description | Comment
 --|----------|----------|--------